-Additionally, IRC is also the preferred form of group communication for the company I work for.
-One of the major advantages that IRC has over your ‘traditional’ instant messenger clients is that, with a minimum amount of effort and hardware, you can create a setup that will remain perpetually* connected, even when you’re not online.
+One of the major advantages that IRC has over your ‘traditional’ instant messenger clients is that, with a minimum amount of effort and hardware, you can create a setup that will remain perpetually1 connected, even when you're not online.
 That means that you can keep logs of conversations, receive messages, catch up on what the current topic of discussion is when starting your day, and still be able to shut down your computer at night if you so choose.

 There are a few ways of achieving the status of perpetual IRC denizen.
 Note, however, that almost any method requires that you have access to a remote server in addition to your local machine.
 It doesn't need to be anything special - a cheap VPS will do just fine, as long as you can install software packages and open the necessary ports in the firewall.

-Simplest.
-If you want to expend the least amount of effort, at the cost of some flexibility, the easiest method of achieving IRC immortality is with the use of a terminal multiplexer, such as screen or tmux (my personal favourite), and a console-based IRC client, such as Irssi.
+If you want to expend the least amount of effort, at the cost of some flexibility, the easiest method of achieving IRC immortality is with the use of a terminal multiplexer, such as screen or tmux (my personal favourite), and a console-based IRC client, such as irssi.

 Don't know what a terminal multiplexer is?
 Here's a description, right from the screen homepage:

 Screen is a terminal multiplexer: it takes many different running processes and manages which of them gets displayed to the user.
 Think of it as a window manager for your console or terminal emulator.
 With screen, you can have interactive processes running on your home computer and connect to them from anywhere else to check on their progress.

 irssi on your remote server.
 What we want to do is start Irssi inside a screen session: